DeusProtivogas/BitLink/README.md

 If the provided link is a Bitlink, the script prints number of clicks on the link over the last 30 days.
 ![img_2.png](img_2.png)

+## Code description

+### main.py

+The main script.

+Necessary data: user's API key (Obtained from the Bitly website); the link to a website.

+On launch: Checks whether the provided link is shortened (here called 'Bitlink') or not.

 ##### is_bitlink